How to Handle Itchy Skin During Pregnancy?

 Possible causes of post-pregnancy itching include stretching and healing of the skin.

-During pregnancy, your skin expands to accommodate the developing baby, and when your body returns to its pre-pregnancy size, the skin may feel tight or itchy.
+During pregnancy, your skin expands to accommodate the developing baby, and as your body returns to its pre-pregnancy state, the skin may feel tight or itchy.

 Stretch marks (striae gravidarum) are prevalent during and after pregnancy.
 These markings may cause irritation as the skin heals and rebounds.